Film: A Patch Of Blue

 - Scars Are Forever: Selena has some around her eyes from when she was blinded.
 Gordon gets her a pair of sunglasses to hide them.

 - Vague Age: It's not really established how old Selena is supposed to be beyond some point past the age of eighteen.
 Elizabeth Hartman was twenty-one when filming the role.

 - Vomit Discretion Shot: Selena retches on the floor after being beaten by Roseanne and witness to her fight with Old Paw and the neighbors.

-- Where Da White Women At?: Mark accuses Gordon of this.
+- Where Da White Women At?: Mark accuses his brother Gordon of this.
 Gordon is conflicted as to the exact nature of his feelings for Selena.